-The schematic shown in Figure 1 gives a schematic representation of the internal operation of the LMP8602/ LMP8603.
+The schematic shown in Figure 1 gives a schematic representation of the internal operation of the LMP8601/LMP8601Q.

 The signal on the input pins is typically a small differential voltage across a current sensing shunt resistor.
 The input signal may appear at a high common mode voltage.
 The input signals are accessed through two input resistors.
 The proprietary chopping level-shift current circuit pulls or pushes current through the input resistors to bring the common mode voltage behind these resistors within the supply rails.
-Subsequently, the signal is gained up by a factor of 10 (K1) and brought out on the A1 pin through a trimmed 100 k Ω resistor.
+Subsequently, the signal is gained up by a factor of 10 and brought out on the A1 pin through a trimmed 100 k $\Omega$ resistor.
 In the application, additional gain adjustment or filtering components can be added between the A1 and A2 pins as will be explained in subsequent sections.
-The signal on the A2 pin is further amplified by a factor (K2) which equals a factor of 5 for the LMP8602 and a factor of 10 for the LMP8603.
-The output signal of the final gain stage is provided on the OUT pin.
-The OFFSET pin allows the output signal to be level-shifted to enable bidirectional current sensing as will be explained below
+The signal on the A2 pin is further amplified by a factor of 2 and brought out on the OUT pin.
+The OFFSET pin allows the output signal to be levelshifted to enable bidirectional current sensing as will be explained below.